Devika-Talwar/SM_RNAseq/README.md

 **Step 3: Mapping to genome using STAR (Spliced Transcripts Alignment to a Reference) (2.7.11a)**

 Reference genome (GCF_009176525) was indexed so that reads can efficiently align to it.
+Reads were aligned to the reference genome and outputs were generated in BAM format for all the files.
+Output BAM files were indexed using samtools ()